-From singers to actresses, not forgetting sportspeople and other figures, each of these women has made a mark on our history.
+From singers to actresses, not to mention athletes and other figures, each of these women has marked our history.
 As such, they deserve to be remembered.
 Did you know all these personalities?

 Table Of Contents